gheenie/py-bike-shop/readme.md

 > Every **bike** is made up of different **components**, these **components** have a **maximum lifespan** but that doesn't mean that every **component** will be in a perfect state - some maybe be previously used or even completely broken!
 Whenever a **bike** is taken out for a ride the **components** will deteriorate, and different types of bikes may cause their **components** to deteriorate at different rate.

-You can design your classes how you see fit, but remember all methods **must** be thoroughly tested using TDD.
+### 💡 It is up to you to design your classes how you see fit, this includes the attributes and how your methods work.
+But remember all methods **must** be thoroughly tested using TDD.💡

 ---